solo-io/gloo/docs/cli/glooctl_edit_upstream.md

 ---
 ## glooctl edit upstream

-read an upstream or list upstreams in a namespace
+edit an upstream in a namespace

 ### Synopsis